-Less than 1% of dentists (mainly in Praha and in the other larger cities) work completely outside the system of health insurance, in fully liberal practice.
+Less than 1% of dentists (mainly in Praha and the other larger cities) work completely outside the system of health insurance, in fully liberal practice.
 The prices of dental care in their practices are contractual and their patients must pay the full cost of their dental care, directly negotiated with the dentist.
 So the fees are totally unregulated (according to a feedback of the market).

-A full-time working dentist would normally have 1,650 patients regularly attending.
-Oral re-examinations normally would be carried out for most adult patients at a period of 6 months
+A full-time working dentist would normally have about 1,600 patients regularly attending.
+Oral re-examinations are covered by the health insurance fund and normally would be carried out for most adult patients every 6 months.